Yoast/developer/docs/customization/myyoast/apis/subscription-api.md

     - [With additional documentation](https://github.com/Yoast/subscription-api-php-client/blob/master/docs/Api/SubscriptionProvisioningApi.md)
 - [javascript client](https://github.com/Yoast/subscription-api-javascript-client)

-The readme of these clients should explain how to install and use them.
+The readme of these clients explains how to install and use them.

 ## Subscription